 The award information is posted as “pending” until the Financial Aid Office verifies your actual enrollment for the semester, which occurs approximately two weeks after the semester begins.
 Once the verification process is complete, the amount of your financial aid will be disbursed to the Business Office.
-You are responsible for paying any tuition amount that your financial aid does not cover by the “pay by” date given to you when you register for classes.
-If you are unable to pay the balance all at once, you may schedule payments through the F.A.C.T.S. tuition payment plan.
+You are responsible for paying any tuition amount that your financial aid does not cover by the tuition due date given to you when you register for classes.

 - Do I need to submit another FAFSA application for the next semester?

 You complete the FAFSA application once a year prior to the fall semester.
 You should submit your FAFSA approximately three weeks after you submit your Federal taxes.
 Those results are used to award you for the fall, spring and summer semesters.
 There will be an application on the LFCC Web site that you will need to complete in order to be awarded for summer.